fylgja/site/src/components/breadcrumbs.md

 ## How to use

-In your html you will need besides the breadcrumb class also some html for the items.
+In your html for the breadcrumb class, you also need some html for the items.

-We advice you to use of an ordered list.
-As this tells the user the structure of the list of links.
+We advice you to use of an ordered list, as this tells the user the structure of the list of links.

 ```html
 <nav aria-label="breadcrumb">